CiscoDevNet/DNAC-AURA/README.md

 The work around is simple.
 For an ssh connection, the "-o ServerAliveInterval=3" flag will send keepalives and maintain the session.
 This is used in the run_remote script, and can also be used for direct ssh connection as well as ansible

+##  Note about restricted shell
+Later versions (2.3.3.x+) have a restricted shell as a default.
+This prevents commands like "git" from being run.
+In order to address this you need to either disable the restricted shell (only version 2.3.3.x) or get a restricted shell token from TAC in versions 2.3.4+

 ## To Download

 This script needs to be downloaded onto Cisco DNA Center.
 First ssh to DNAC.